topel-research-group/Survivors_of_the_Sea/README.md

      and should stop reads mapping to different transcripts

 4. Quantification of transcripts
-  a. `salmon quant`, attempted using two different methods:
+  a. `featureCounts` in R, with the following parameter choices
-    i.
-Mapping-based quantification (using the reads and an index of the transcriptome) ii.
-Alignment-based quantification (using the (unsorted) BAM file outputted by Bowtie2 above)
+    i. `allowMultiOverlap=FALSE` - where two genes overlap and the reads map entirely to the overlap, this avoids ambiguity ii. `largestOverlap=TRUE` - in cases where the overlap isn't complete, this should resolve the ambiguity iii. `countMultiMappingReads=TRUE` - after Googling this parameter, `TRUE` seems like the best choice to avoid bias against homologues

 5. Differential expression analysis
   a.
 DESeq2 pipeline